 For couples who love their partners and their wine, a wine tasting or tour is an ideal match.
-At the Vancouver Urban Winery, you can enjoy one of their 36 different wines on tap, including those made in-house wines alongside a rotating selection from neighbor wineries across British Columbia.
-The winery also offers a selection of food and beer, and for couples who love learning together, there is the popular Sunday School series, where sommeliers David Stansfield and Lisa Cook host fun and informative seminars.
+At the Vancouver Urban Winery, you can enjoy 36 wines on tap, including those made in-house alongside a rotating selection from neighbor wineries across British Columbia.
+The winery also offers a range of food and beer.

 Stroll Through VanDusen Botanical Garden

-A lovely stroll awaits every season, at the VanDusen Botanical Garden, which is lovely in every season and has plenty of nooks and secluded pathways so you can get away from the crowds.
+A lovely stroll awaits every season at the VanDusen Botanical Garden.
+The garden is charming at any time of the year and has plenty of nooks and secluded pathways where you can get away from the crowds.

 Sleep Under the Stars